annaturupi/Assignments-2018/Lab06.md

 3. store all the tags describing the images and the associated probabilities
 4. create a PNG file containing a histogram, or any other type of representation, of what thinks Google cloud vision about the images published by that profile

-**Q33: What problems have you found developing this section?
+**Q63: What problems have you found developing this section?
 How did you solve them?** Attach to your Lab06 folder the README.md file containing your answers, the code and some histograms, related to different analyzed profiles.

+**Q64: How long have you been working on this session (including the optional part)?
+What have been the main difficulties you have faced and how have you solved them?** Add your answers to `README.md`.

 # How to Submit this Assignment: